myna/myna-php/README.md

 myna-php
 ========

-A [Myna](http://mynaweb.com/ client for PHP 5.3+
+A [Myna](http://mynaweb.com/) client for PHP 5.3+

-## Vagrant
+## Testing

+There is a [Vagrant](http://vagrantup.com/) configuration for testing.

 - Install Ansible: `pip install ansible`
 - Run Vagrant: `vagrant up`

-You have a box with PHP installed, ready to use and abuse.
+You now have a box with PHP installed, ready to use and abuse.